H5 Debugging Guide

 - Screen resolution

-- Network Type
+- Network type

 - Page URL

-- WeDa application related information
+- WeDa Application related information

 3. Network Panel

-- Function: Monitors network requests
+- Feature: Monitor network requests

 - Features:

-- Displays request method, URL, status code
+- Display the request method, URL, and status code

-- Displays request headers and response headers
+- View request headers and response headers

-- Displays request parameters and response data
+- View request parameters and response data

-- Supports copying request information
+- Support copying request information

 4. Element Panel

-- Function: Views and modifies page elements
+- Feature: View and modify page elements

 - Click the element selector to select the page element

-- View the HTML structure of the element
+- Inspect the HTML structure of elements

-- Modifies element styles in real time
+- Modify element styles in real time

 5. Storage Panel

-- Function: Views and manages local storage
+- Feature: View and manage local storage

 - Cookies